dkapesa/AI-Verification-Copilot/README.md

 # AI Verification Copilot

-**AI Verification Copilot** is a production-style internal fraud triage and decisioning system designed to simulate the type of tooling used by identity verification, fraud operations, and trust & safety teams to review potentially suspicious verification cases.
+**AI Verification Copilot** is a production-style internal fraud triage and decisioning system designed to simulate the kind of tooling used by identity verification, fraud operations, and trust & safety teams to review potentially suspicious verification cases.

-This project is intentionally designed to demonstrate **AI systems engineering patterns rather than simple model prompting**.
-It is being built as a full-stack engineering portfolio piece with a strong focus on backend systems, structured tool execution, agent-based orchestration, human-in-the-loop workflows, auditability, persistence, explainability, and evaluation discipline.
+This project is intentionally designed to demonstrate **applied AI systems engineering and backend/product engineering patterns**, not just simple model prompting.
+It is a full-stack engineering portfolio project focused on structured tool execution, orchestration, persistence, auditability, explainability, and human-in-the-loop workflow design.

-The goal is not just to call a model, but to build something that feels like a realistic internal analyst tool:
+The goal is to build something that feels like a realistic internal analyst tool, where:

 - verification cases are persisted
 - deterministic fraud tools run against those cases
 - AI review outputs are structured and persisted
 - audit history is captured
 - the frontend behaves like an internal review console
-- the system can later support evaluation, benchmarking, and human override workflows
+- the system can later support evaluation, benchmarking, and fuller human override workflows

 The current implementation includes: